Photos, video from across Louisiana capture the power of Hurricane Ida

 NEW ORLEANS — Hurricane Ida hit Louisiana as a Category 4 storm, bringing incredibly strong winds, storm surge and rain with it.

-WWL-TV viewers from all across Louisiana captured photos and video of the storm, showing its power.
+WWL-TV viewers from all across Louisiana captured photos and videos of the storm, showing its power.
+The images show flooding, roofs being blown off and large trees being uprooted, and torrential rain.

 RELATED: